Pop-Up Yurt – Tommy

 Tommy comes kitted out with a proper double bed with a quality extra thick mattress and two single sofa beds.
 A wood burning stove made by artisan stove maker Windy Smithy keeps the yurt cosy.
 The yurt is on a beautiful wooden base made by local craftsman Dan from Adventures in Wood.
 There is bespoke furniture, floor rugs, warm Welsh tapestry blankets and sheep skins on the beds.

 A simple covered camp kitchen tent is pitched in a new sheltered spot between the yurt and a beautiful old dry stone wall.
 The kitchen provides a 2 ring camping gas stove and all the cooking equipment, plates, cutlery etc you will need.
 There’s a picnic table, fairy lights and we give you a couple of lanterns to use.
 There is also a fire pit and grill for BBQs.
-Just bring your own double bedding or sleeping bags, towels and food and enjoy a very special corner of Snowdonia National Park…
+Just bring your own double bedding or sleeping bags, pillows, towels and food and enjoy a very special corner of Snowdonia National Park…

 Glamping in the Glade

 Between March until the end of October, Tommy pops-up in The Glade, a secret silver birch glade just off the beaten track from the main camp site.
 The accommodation feels private although you will see your fellow glampers nearby in our new Shepherd’s Hut and two hand-built yurts screened by trees.
 Although Tommy and the Shepherd’s Hut are quite close by, each has their own private area.
 You can park by the yurt and there’s a compost loo and shower a few steps away.
 Further conventional loos and showers are shared with campers about 100 metres away.